England sweep PNG aside on way to semi-finals

 Both nations had already been eliminated from the competition and it was Canada who emerged from a close contest with their first victory of the tournament.

-After scoring 72 points against Brazil and 54 against Canada, England head coach Craig Richards expected and saw his side receive a sterner test against the Orchids.
+After scoring 72 points against Brazil and 54 against Canada, England head coach Craig Richards expected and saw his side receive a sterner test against the Orchids, who like England were already guaranteed a place in the last four.

-But having recalled former Woman of Steel Jodie Cunningham as well as Beevers, Hardcastle, Grace Field and Zoe Harris, an early error from Shona Hoyle was the cue for a spell of PNG pressure which resulted in Molowia going over in the corner.
+Having recalled former Woman of Steel Jodie Cunningham as well as Beevers, Hardcastle, Grace Field and Zoe Harris, an early error from Shona Hoyle was the cue for a spell of PNG pressure which resulted in Molowia going over in the corner.